DrLex0/FFCP-GCodeSnippets/README.md

 ## Troubleshooting

 If the `make_fcp_x3g.pl` script does not seem to work or produce correct output, the first thing you should try is to manually invoke it with the `-c` parameter to run a ‘sanity check’.
 If this does not show obvious problems, the next thing to try is to enable the same check when PrusaSlicer invokes the script.
 This can be done by either adding a `-d` parameter to the invocation of `make_fcp_x3g.pl` in PS itself or in the BAT file, or setting `$DEBUG` to 1 in the script.
-This will create a file ‘`make_fcp_x3g_check.txt`’ with the same kind of report as `-c`.
+This will create a file ‘`make_fcp_x3g_check.txt`’ containing the same sanity check report.
 If this file is not even being created, then the problem happens even before the script is being called.

 In Windows, the script is run inside a command window but this window is closed immediately regardless of success or failure.
 To catch any warnings or error messages, you can cause the window to stay open for a while.
-For instance to keep it open for 10 seconds, add “`-s 10`” to the invocation of the `make_fcp_x3g.pl` script, or if you are using WSL, add this extra line to the BAT file:
+For instance to keep it open for 10 seconds, add `-s 10` to the invocation of the `make_fcp_x3g.pl` script, or if you are using WSL, add this extra line at the end of the BAT file:
 ```
 timeout /t 10
 ```